Speech and Language Base

-- Staffing includes specialist teachers, specialist teaching assistants and Speech and Language Therapists who work closely with mainstream staff to address pupils' individual needs.
+- Staffing includes a specialist teacher (Ms Sarah Openshaw), a specialist teaching assistant (Miss Janine Guest) and Speech and Language Therapists who work closely with mainstream staff to address pupils’ individual needs

 - Specialist staff and Speech and Language Therapist regularly liaise to create specific learning experiences taliored to individual children’s needs.

-- Support is offered within the whole class and within the Designated Speech and Language provision in a small group or individually.
-The nature of specialist support depends on the children's individual weaknesses.
+- Support is offered within the whole class and within the DSLP in a small group or individually.
+The nature of specialist support depends on the children’s individual strengths and weaknesses.

 - Specialist resources are available to support the children’s access to the whole school curriculum.

-- Each pupil will have a programme tailored to his/her specific needs, known as an IEP (Individual Education Plan).
+- Each pupil will have a programme tailored to his/her specific needs.
 Termly meetings are held when parents, children and staff review progress and agree new targets.

-- Additional support is offered using a Home/School Link book and regular parents' afternoons.
+- Additional support is offered using a Home/School Link book.

 What happens next?

-- The length of time which pupils spend at the provision will vary, but usually a pupil will stay as long as the specialist help seems appropriate or until the age limit of the school is reached.
+- The length of time which pupils spend at the provision will vary.
+Pupils will have a place as long as their needs are appropriate or until the age limit of the school is reached.
 At this point parents can request a place at the school of their choice.

-- When pupils transfer from the Designated Provision to a difference school, staff arrange a liaison meetings with the receiving school staff and ensure that all relevant information is made available to them.
+- When pupils transfer from the DSLP to a different school, staff arrange a liaison meetings with the receiving school staff and ensure that all relevant information is made available to them.
 Children also participate in a specialist transition programme.